SheikhAfrin/SheikhAfrin/README.md

  Skills➡
  💻 C Programming, JAVA,HTML

- 🌱I’m currently learning Python
+ 🌱 Currently learning Python

- 👀 I’m interested in learning and exploring new things.
+ 👩🏻‍💻 I’m interested in learning and exploring new things.

  📫 How to reach me: sheikhafrin2016@gmail.com